tinovieira/sql-dao/README.md

 # Test sql dao
-Testing SQL and Data Acess Object
+Testing SQL and Data Access Object

+For implementation purposes was used PostgreSQL database.